ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 `seq2squiggle` supports different options for generating the signal data.
 Per default, the noise sampler and duration sampler are used.

+### Examples

-Generate reads using both the noise sampler and duration sampler.
+Generate reads using both the noise sampler and duration sampler:
 ```
 seq2squiggle predict example.fasta -o example.blow5
 ```

-Generate reads using the noise sampler with an increased factor and duration sampler
+Generate reads using the noise sampler with an increased factor and duration sampler:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --noise-std 1.5
 ```
-Generate reads using a static normal distribution for the noise and duration sampler
+Generate reads using a static normal distribution for the noise and duration sampler:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --noise-std 1.5 --noise-sampling False
 ```
-Generate reads using only the noise sampler and a static normal distribution for the event length
+Generate reads using only the noise sampler and a static normal distribution for the event length:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length -1
 ```
-Generate reads using only the noise sampler and ideal event lengths
+Generate reads using only the noise sampler and ideal event lengths:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0
 ```
-Generate reads using a static normal distribution for the amplitude noise and ideal event lengths
+Generate reads using a static normal distribution for the amplitude noise and ideal event lengths:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0 --noise-sampling False --noise-std 1.0
 ```
-Generate reads using no amplitude noise and ideal event lengths
+Generate reads using no amplitude noise and ideal event lengths:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0 --noise-sampling False --noise-std -1
 ```